Marketing & Planning

 Room & Event Registration Process | Advertising & Copies | Advertising in Student Centers | Hiring Performers, DJs, Bands, & Other Entertainment | Electrical & Stage Needs | Event Ticketing Policies & Procedures | Special Events Registration | Catering & Other Food

 Student organization officers may reserve space for their organizations in the following ways:

-- In in person at the Office of Reservations and Events in Suite 100 of Sarratt Student Center.
-Learn more here.
+- In person at Events at Vanderbilt in Suite 307 of Rand Student Center.
+Learn more here;

 - By phone at (615) 322-2448.

-Please refer to the student handbook for more information about room reservation and event registration policies or contact the Office of Reservations and Events directly.
+Please refer to the student handbook for more information about room reservation and event registration policies or contact the Events at Vanderbilt directly.
 Only student organization leaders who are listed as Officers on the organization’s Anchor Link group will be eligible to reserve space.
 Once you have booked your space through Reservations and Events, please register your event on Anchor Link!

-ACE Design is a free resource to all students, student organizations, and faculty departments at Vanderbilt University.
-ACE does the work to advertise your campus event!
-Select the forms tab on ACE Design’s Anchor Link page to submit a project request.
-The form is also available here.
+Dores Design is a free resource to all students, student organizations, and faculty departments at Vanderbilt University.
+Dores Design does the work to advertise your campus event!
+Select the forms tab on Dores Design’s Anchor Link page to submit a project request.

 There are three types of advertisements that may be used in Student Centers: